 D. The IP address must be entered into this box.
 You may change to any IPV4 address supported by the NCD device.
 The Listen Port should be 2101 by default.
 Most NCD devices will allow you to customize the IP address and Port number.

-E. The Discovery Box will display any devices that are discovered by Alpha Station.
+E. The Discovery Box will display any Ethernet or WiFi devices that are discovered by Alpha Station.
 The Discovery Box is always listening in the background for a compatible connection.
 Wait for a device to appear in section E, be sure to click the C radio button.
 Then double-click on the discovered Ethernet or Wifi Modem.
 This will establish a connection to your Ethernet or WiFi modem.
 Follow the directions shown below to view incoming sensor data.

 F. Wireless Destination is a new box that we have added.
 This will allow Alpha Station to target communications to a particular wireless device using the devices unique wireless network ID.
 This box was created specifically for communication to our upcoming line of Wireless I2C devices.